varun-go/varun-go.github.io/_projects/neural-network-potential/01-intropost.md

 E_i = f_{\theta_i}(AEV_i)
 $$

 where $f_{\theta_i}$ is the neural network with parameters $\theta$.
-We can initially think of a separate neural network for each atom in the system.
+We can initially think of there being a separate neural network for each atom in the system.
 This network will predict the atomic energy for the atom based on its local atomic environment.
-To ensure that the system is invariant to the permutation of atoms, the atomic energies are predicted using the same neural network.
+However, to ensure that the system is invariant to the permutation of atoms, the atomic energies are predicted using the same neural network.
 To understand this point, consider a single configuration of a single-component system.
 If two particle labels are permuted, the potential energy of the system should remain the same.
 To ensure this invariance, a single network is used to predict the atomic energies.
+Thus, the workflow would look like this:

 <!--
 insert figure showing the neural network architecture